Universal Entanglement Revival of Topological Origin: Results

 Another feature that supports the topological origin of the entanglement revival is the visibility, defined as the difference between the asymptotic value ($t\to\infty$) and the minimum of the logarithmic negativity.
-The details of the visibility differ between the fermionic and bosonic cases, and they are also affected by system parameters.
-However, as illustrated in Fig.~\ref{Fig:visibility} for a long fermionic chain, we find the following generic qualitative features: The visibility is zero at $g_1/g_2=0$ and first increases with $g_1/g_2$, reaching a maximum around $g_1/g_2\approx 0.5$.
+The details of the visibility differ between the fermionic and bosonic cases, and are affected by system parameters as well.
+However, as illustrated in Fig.~\ref{Fig:visibility} for a long fermionic chain, we find the following generic qualitative features: The visibility is zero at $g_1/g_2=0$ and first increases with $g_1/g_2$, reaching a maximum around $g_1/g_2\approx 0.7$.
 Then, it sharply drops to zero (i.e., the entanglement revival disappears) as $g_1/g_2$ approaches 1.
-The visibility vanishing at $g_1/g_2=0$ is trivial, since the unit cells are decoupled.
-However, the disappearance of the entanglement revival when $g_1/g_2\to 1$, which is the boundary of the topological phase, strongly suggests that the entanglement revival is closely connected with the edge mode.
+At $g_1/g_2=0$, the visibility vanishes for a trivial reason, i.e., because the unit cells are decoupled.
+However, the disappearance of the entanglement revival when $g_1/g_2\to 1$, which is the border between the topological and trivial phases, strongly suggests that the entanglement revival is closely connected with the edge mode.

-Finally, while in this section we have exclusively discussed the logarithmic negativity, the universal revival can also be found in the mutual information (see~\ref{Appendix:A}).
-The von Neumann and R\'enyi entropy densities exhibit a size-independent behavior as well (see~\ref{Appendix:B}), suggesting that the topological properties of the system influence more generally the dynamical evolution and robustness of local correlations, both quantum and classical.
+Finally, while we have exclusively discussed the logarithmic negativity in this section, the universal revival can also be found in the mutual information (see Appendix~\ref{Appendix:A}).
+The von Neumann and R\'enyi entropy densities exhibit a size-independent behavior as well (see Appnendix~\ref{Appendix:B}), suggesting that the topological properties of the system affect the dynamical evolution and robustness of local correlations, both quantum and classical, in a universal way.